From Dr. Z - Carpal tunnel syndrome specialist

 The American Academy of Orthopedic Surgeons (AAOS, who regulate this type of hand operation) has stepped in with a final answer.
 That is, in the vast majority of cases, they state surgery is not the best remedy to start with.
 In fact, they advise that surgery should only be a last resort, after all non-surgical remedies are tried first.
 If those remedies fail then surgery is appropriate, but only for extremely severe cases.

-This article compares carpal tunnel release surgery to carpal tunnel forearm massage.
+carpal tunnel forearm massage.
 It will become readily apparent why the AAOS advises using surgery for only the most advanced cases .

 Neither surgery nor carpal tunnel forearm massage can cure this painful condition.
-That’s because carpal tunnel syndrome has no cure whatsoever
+That’s because carpal tunnel syndrome has no cure whatsoever.

 Unfortunately, this concept is misunderstood by most people.
 That includes many well-meaning general practice doctors.